finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the holdings of the transaction   portfolio.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings of the transaction portfolio.
 Defaults   to return the latest version of the holdings if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Holding Type, use \"holdingType eq 'p'\"   For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\", \"Holding\" or \"Portfolio\" domain to decorate onto   the holdings.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or \"Holding/system/Cost\".
     Boolean byTaxlots = true; // Boolean | Whether or not to expand the holdings to return the underlying tax-lots.
 Defaults to   False.
     String recipeIdScope = "recipeIdScope_example"; // String | The scope of the given recipeId
     String recipeIdCode = "recipeIdCode_example"; // String | The code of the given recipeId
     try {
-      VersionedResourceListWithWarningsOfPortfolioHolding result = apiInstance.getHoldingsWithOrders(scope, code, effectiveAt, asAt, filter, propertyKeys, byTaxlots, recipeIdScope, recipeIdCode);
+      VersionedResourceListWithWarningsOfPortfolioHolding result = apiInstance.getHoldingsWithOrders(scope, code)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .filter(filter)
+            .propertyKeys(propertyKeys)
+            .byTaxlots(byTaxlots)
+            .recipeIdScope(recipeIdScope)
+            .recipeIdCode(recipeIdCode)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getHoldingsWithOrders");